Eholsin92/ELK-Stack-Project-1/README.md

 - 75.176.52.211

 Machines (Webservers and ELK VM) within the network can only be accessed by the Ansible container on the Jump Box Provisioner.
-- _TODO: The Ansible container within the Jump Box Provisioner is the only machine allowed to access my ELK VM.
+- The Ansible container within the Jump Box Provisioner is the only machine allowed to access my ELK VM.
 The IP address of the Ansible container is 10.0.0.4.

 A summary of the access policies in place can be found in the table below.